hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

 Because of this risk, guardianship is the most likely of the three forms of indirect control to require an __audit trail__ and to involve legal formalities.
+Its trust frameworks are typically the most nuanced and complex.

 Guardianship is also the form of indirect identity control with the most complications related to __privacy__.